 How to set up Continuous Integration and Continuous Deployment for a Django Application from GitHub to dotCloud

-In this blog post we’re gonna deploy a Django application from a GitHub repository to dotCloud using the Codeship.
+In this blog post we’re going to deploy a Django application from a GitHub repository to dotCloud using Codeship.

 We’ve set up a simple Django application called codefish which contains some tests.
 We’ll use screenshots of this application in this blog post.
 If you haven’t got an own project to set up but you want to follow along on your computer, just fork the repository.

 Together, we’re gonna deploy this application to dotCloud using the Codeship.